MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/07-question-answering.md

     If you are ***not*** prompted to choose a language resource, it may be because you have multiple Language resources in your subscription; in which case:
     1. On the bar at the top if the page, select **Settings (&#9881;)**.
     1. On the **Settings** page, view the **Resources** tab.
-    1. Select the language resource you just created, and click **Switch resource**.
+    1. Select the language resource you just created, and select **Switch resource**.
-    1. At the top of the page, click **Language Studio** to return to the Language Studio home page.
+    1. At the top of the page, select **Language Studio** to return to the Language Studio home page.

 1. At the top of the Language Studio portal, in the **Create new** menu, select **Custom question answering**.

     ![Custom question answering](media/create-a-bot/create-custom-question-answering.png)

+   **Select Azure Search resource**

 1. On the **Choose language setting for resource *your resource*** page, select **I want to select the language when I create a project in this resource** and click **Next**.
 1. On the **Enter basic information** page, enter the following details and click **Next**: